githubtraining/training-manual/class-outlines/Intro-to-GitHub-Outline.md

 - Log in to GitHub as `githubteacher`

 ### Tour of the Dashboard
-- This is the dashboard that shows your repos, activity on your repos, and repos owned by others that you have contributed to.
+- This is the dashboard that shows your repos, activity on your repos, and repos owned by others that you have contributed to

 ### Tour of a repository
 - open the class repository (paste link in chat)